 Many important aspects of the asymptotic behavior of excited random walks on $\zz$ are by now well-understood.
-In particular, Zerner in \cite{martin1}, Basdevant and Singh in \cite{bsingh1,bsingh2}, Kosygina and Zerner in \cite{kosygina1}, and Kosygina and Mountford in \cite{kosygina2} characterized the recurrence-transience behavior and possible speed regimes of the ERW, and proved limit theorems for the fluctuations of the current location of ERW.
+In particular, Zerner in \cite{martin1}, Basdevant and Singh in \cite{bsingh1,bsingh2}, Kosygina and Zerner in \cite{kosygina1}, and Kosygina and Mountford in \cite{kosygina2} characterized the recurrence-transience behavior and possible speed regimes of the ERW, and proved limit theorems for the fluctuations of the current location of the ERW.
 The goal of this paper is to study the asymptotic dynamics of the occupation time of a currently most visited site for a transient ERW.

-Notice that the consumption of a cookie $\omega(z,i)$ results in creating the local drift (i.e., the bias in the conditional on the history $\calf_n$ expectation of the subsequent displacement) equal to $E_{\omega,x}\bigl[X_{n+1}-X_n\bigl|X_n=z,\xi_n=i\bigr]=2\omega(z,i)-1.$ Let \beq \delta= \ee \Bigl[ \sum_{i=1}^M \bigl(2\omega(z,i)-1\bigr) \Bigr] \feq be the annealed expectation of the total drift (i.~.e, the ``boost" in the positive direction) available to the random walk at a site $z\in\zz.$ Notice that since $\omega_z$ is assumed i.~i.~d., $\delta$ is independent of $z.$ Following \cite{kosygina1} and \cite{kosygina2} (and in contrast to the original version presented in \cite{bwilson,martin1}) we do not impose the condition that $\pp\bigl(\omega(z,i)\geq 1/2\bigr)=1,$ that is allowing both ``positive" and ``negative" cookies.
-It turns out (see \cite{kosygina2,kosygina1}) that the asymptotic behavior of an one-dimensional excited random walk is largely determined by the value of the parameter $\delta.$ In particular, under a mild non-degeneracy assumption on the cookie environment, the random walk is transient to the right if and only if $\delta>1.$
+The consumption of a cookie $\omega(z,i)$ creates the local drift (i.e., the bias in the conditional on the history $\calf_n$ expectation of the subsequent displacement) equal to $E_{x,\omega}\bigl[X_{n+1}-X_n\bigm|X_n=z,\ell_n=i\bigr]=2\omega(z,i)-1.$ Let \beq \delta= \ee \Bigl[ \sum_{i=1}^M \bigl(2\omega(z,i)-1\bigr) \Bigr] \feq be the annealed expectation of the total drift (i.e., the ``boost" in the positive direction) available to the random walk at a site $z\in\zz.$ Since the piles $\omega_z$ are assumed i.i.d., $\delta$ is independent of $z.$ Following \cite{kosygina1} and \cite{kosygina2} (and in contrast to the original version presented in \cite{bwilson,martin1}) we do not impose the condition that $\pp\bigl(\omega(z,i)\geq 1/2\bigr)=1,$ thereby allowing both ``positive" and ``negative" cookies.
+It turns out (see \cite{kosygina2,kosygina1}) that the asymptotic behavior of a one-dimensional excited random walk is largely determined by the value of the parameter $\delta.$ In particular, under a mild non-degeneracy assumption on the cookie environment, the random walk is transient to the right if and only if $\delta>1.$